Look at women who went from college courts to CEO offices - KTVZ

 Athletic Career: Dartmouth basketball, 1978-1982.
 She is still the career scoring and rebounding leader with 1,933 points and 1,635 rebounds in 89 games.
 Three-time Ivy League Player of the Year who led Big Green to the first of many league titles.
 Also Ivy League shot put champ four straight years, earning All-American recognition as a senior.

 Business Career: Boudreaux earned an MBA at Columbia Business School and has led several businesses.
-She is a former CEO of United Healthcare and took over as CEO of Anthem Blue Cross Blue Shield Healthcare, a Fortune 500 company, in 2017.
+She is a former CEO of United Healthcare and took over as president and CEO of Anthem, Inc., a Fortune 500 company, in 2017.

 On Title IX: Boudreaux played for the Massachusetts state champions in basketball in high school who couldn’t practice in their own gym.
 “We had to go to the middle school to practice so Title IX then wasn’t really being implemented,” she said.